Introduction

 Literature Review

 Masculinity played an important role for the governor in capturing the California gubernatorial seat.
 The actor turned politician had developed a violent persona in 1980s that played a role in reshaping the culture of the American man after the Vietnam War.
-Soon after, the masculinity culture was considered illegitimate, as many viewed it as mockery to the culture of women13.
+Soon after, the masculinity culture was considered illegitimate, as many viewed it as mockery to the culture of women.
 In the late 1990s and early 2000s, the actor managed to form an image of masculinity, but they seen as self-mocking.
 He focused mainly on care and shielding of children through body building training.
 In the latest movie referred to as the Kindergarten Commando, he notes that hegemonic masculinity plays a major role of foregrounding muscles, sturdiness, and mitigating the threat for violence.

 In the US politics, the Republican Party always makes effective use of masculine imagery to convince voters to accept its policies, especially when the country is faced with national security threats and rising insecurity.
-For liberals, they are viewed as feminine because they often insist on peaceful resolution of conflicts instead of sending troops to intervene militarily14.
+For liberals, they are viewed as feminine because they often insist on peaceful resolution of conflicts instead of sending troops to intervene militarily.
 As soon as president Obama was declared winner, many analysts commented that the country would be peacefully since the party is never interested in aggressive foreign policy.
-At the time, Bush, together with his Republican Party, was viewed as being masculine in the sense that they insisted in the mantra policies15.
+At the time, Bush, together with his Republican Party, was viewed as being masculine in the sense that they insisted in the mantra policies.

-The roles of women have traditionally been constructed around motherhood meaning female members of the family should ensure the family is taken good care of, especially when it comes of accomplishing the household chores16.
+The roles of women have traditionally been constructed around motherhood meaning female members of the family should ensure the family is taken good care of, especially when it comes of accomplishing the household chores.
 However, the scholar notes that the current trend suggests something different in the sense that many women prefer remaining childless as opposed to giving birth, as this would subordinate them.
-The researcher conducted a study on at least twenty-five women who chose to remain childless voluntarily17.
+The researcher conducted a study on at least twenty-five women who chose to remain childless voluntarily.
 The study came up with stunning conclusions because many women were interested in living childless, as this would definitely increase their bargaining power in any relationship.
-Again, the scholar established that women have specific roles to play in the family set up, irrespective of the type of society be it rural, urban, or industrial18.
+Again, the scholar established that women have specific roles to play in the family set up, irrespective of the type of society be it rural, urban, or industrial.

 A new generation of women exists in the modern society and a number of them are interested in joining the military, with quite a number wanting to take over senior positions.
 The idea to include women in the professions that were traditionally reserved for men is viewed as a radical one with an aim of changing the gender relations.
 The researcher undertook a study that collected the views of thirty-eight women and men in the military branch referred to as ROTC.
-The study aimed at establishing how women are able to manipulate through a tight system that does not recognize their contributions.
-In other words, the scholar sought to understand the way in which a woman would find her way in the military yet it is mainly a masculine profession.
-Additionally, the researcher is interested in knowing some of the strategies that would perhaps offer an opportunity to a woman to achieve her interest in the military19.

 The military is a very strict organization that calls on the member to be courageous always since it entails defending ones country.
 In war against terrorism in Iraq, at least eleven women lost their limbs fighting for the interests of their country.
-In her view, these women had a set a stage for the new generation of women who would do everything possible to ensure that the y achieve what is believed to belong to men only20.
+In her view, these women had a set a stage for the new generation of women who would do everything possible to ensure that the y achieve what is believed to belong to men only.
 However, the case of the eleven women raises a question on whether the military is prepared to accept change in the sense that women should be allowed to occupy high positions.

 Many researchers are asking whether the government is proving adequate opportunities for female soldieries by empowering them with sufficient programs.
 For some scholars, the military is doing nothing to help women apart from exploiting their labour in the same way private and public corporations are doing all over the world.
 For some analysts, the inclusion of women in the military is an enabling factor since its structures demand a physically powerful person, irrespective of gender, a mentally stable individual, goal-oriented employees, and aggressive people who have the potential to survive in a violent environment, use weapons, and be prepared to die any time.